tiffanymonroe/wdi-remote-gizmo/unit_4/w10d01/instructor_notes/afternoon.md

 * conditionals begin with `if` and end with `end`, and use `elsif`

+&#x1F535; **Try this**

-&#x1F535; Iterate over this array of hashes.
+Iterate over this array of hashes.
 Each hash is a book.
 If a book title is greater than length 15, print the title.
 Otherwise print "title length not greater than 15 chars".

 ```ruby
 books = [